 Amazon's "smart speaker" is now available at the insanely low price of £50.
 Call out "Alexa" and have it do your bidding: Listen to music, get the weather, ask for facts -- oh, and control a zillion smart home accessories, too.

-JBL's third-generation Flip wireless speaker has a more streamlined, splashproof design and better battery life (at 10 hours), while the price remains roughly the same at £89.
-As with all such speakers, the JBL plays any audio content from a Bluetooth-enabled source -- nearly any smartphone or tablet, and most recent computers -- so long as it's in the same room, or relatively nearby.
+JBL's third-generation Flip wireless speaker has a more streamlined, splash-proof design and better battery life (at 10 hours), while the price remains the same at £79.
+And as with all such speakers, the JBL plays any audio content from a Bluetooth-enabled source -- nearly any smartphone or tablet, and most recent computers -- so long as it's in the same room or relatively nearby.
 (Want more Bluetooth speaker options?
 Check out our list of best portable mini Bluetooth speakers.)

 Nintendo's new Switch game console isn't coming until 2017.
 In the meantime, you can relive your 80s gaming nostalgia with the NES Classic, a mini old-school console with 30 games built-in.
 It's just £50 (an extra controller costs £8).

 Amazon's Fire TV does have some cool advantages over Roku and competing devices, including excellent parental controls, great support and the ability to work with tricky hotel and dorm-room Wi-Fi systems.

 The current Fire TV box also delivers next-generation 4K video for less than any other 4K-compatible streamer (although most 4K TVs have built-in apps that can do the same thing).
 Plus, its Alexa voice-assistant feature offers cool tricks like replying to your queries about the weather and adding stuff to a to-do list.
 The core Fire TV bundle is now £80.